 Our favorite way to use this Easy Peri Peri Sauce is by brushing it on roasted or grilled veggies, but keep your eyes peeled for other recipes that use this sauce.
 Because we’re pretty obsessed with it!

-Add white vinegar, white onion, garlic, roasted red pepper, grapeseed oil, lemon zest, salt, paprika, and thai chili to a blender.
+- Blend mixture: To a blender, add white vinegar, onion, garlic, roasted red pepper, grapeseed oil, lemon zest, salt, paprika, and chili pepper to a blender.
 Blend on high speed until smooth.